yasinmustafa/SkyProducts/README.md

 Functional Integration testing is done using Protractor (see test/resources/integration/protractor).
 However this is just a skeleton test at the moment and there is a TODO to complete the Functional Tests.

+### Dev Environment ###
+IntelliJ was used as the Development IDE.
+Also add the Scala plugin to Inteelij (for running the server within the IDE and other features)

 ### TODOS ###
 1. Make the Restful Services Test self contained by starting up a server within the tests
 2. Complete the automated Functional tests using Protractor.